Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/bigquery-setup.md

 To connect to BigQuery using the `oauth` method, follow these steps:

 1. Make sure the `gcloud` command is [installed on your computer](https://cloud.google.com/sdk/downloads)
-2. Activate the application-default account with
+2. Activate the application-default account with:

 ```shell
 gcloud auth application-default login \